Walter Willett: Influence on Harvard meal plans and cafeterias

-Criticism

-Willett's epidemiological research has been criticized by nutritionists and other researchers for promoting an "obesity paradox".
-They believe he lacks a rigorous scientific base and often has contradictory findings.
+Dispute with Katherine Flegal

-Willett has been a high-profile critic of research into the health risks of obesity by American epidemiologist Katherine Flegal and her colleagues at the Centers for Disease Control and Prevention's National Center for Health Statistics, going so far as to call it a "pile of rubbish ...
+Willett has been a high-profile critic of research into the so-called "obesity paradox" posited by, among others, American epidemiologist Katherine Flegal and her colleagues at the Centers for Disease Control and Prevention's National Center for Health Statistics, going so far as to call it a "pile of rubbish ...
 No one should waste their time reading it."
 In 2013, the journal Nature ran an editorial rebuking Willett for the style and manner of his criticism, saying it misrepresented the complexity of the science involved and used inappropriate language in doing so.

 In 2021, Flegal published an article in the journal Progress in Cardiovascular Diseases accusing Willett and some of his Harvard School of Public Health colleagues of being part of "an aggressive campaign that included insults, errors, misinformation, social media posts, behind-the-scenes gossip and maneuvers, and complaints to her employer."
 Flegal wrote that the goal Willett and his allies "appeared to be to undermine and discredit her work," and that, "The controversy was something deliberately manufactured, and the attacks primarily consisted of repeated assertions of preconceived opinions."
 Flegal also questioned Willett's competence to criticize her team's statistical research, as he "was not a statistician and had no expertise in estimating the number of deaths associated with obesity."

+Reception

+A 2013 article in The Boston Globe described Willett as the "world's most influential nutritionist".

+Willett's book Eat, Drink, and Be Healthy received a high-score at Red Pen Reviews who concluded that it "provides solid science backed advice without much hype.
+The dietary advice can be applied to a variety of dietary patterns and preferences.
+Adoption of the advice is likely to lead to improved health outcomes."
+John Swartzberg and Sheldon Margen positively reviewed the book in the American Journal of Epidemiology, describing it as "one of the few books on nutrition and health written for the lay public that is based on a careful and thoughtful analysis of (of all things) science!".